Paraffin Boat Heating – Wallas 1300

 The on-off switch and the combustion indication lamp are located at the end of the heater.

-The 1300 heater can be mounted alternatively hanging from its exhaust head on the deck or on the bulkhead with the mounting fitting nr 1303, which fits for both types of mounting.
+The 1300 paraffin boat heating unit can be mounted alternatively hanging from its exhaust head on the deck or on the bulkhead with the mounting fitting nr 1303, which fits for both types of mounting.

 The heater should be located so that the outflow of the warm air is not hindered but good warm air circulation is generated.